muxuanliang/iMAVE/README.md

 # Important Notice for Windows User

 This R package involves C++ code.
 Before you compile from the source, please install the [Rtools40](https://cran.r-project.org/bin/windows/Rtools/) tool.
+If you still have any problem, please contact the maintainer for a binary package.

 # Example
 ```